Kippah: Jewish law

-According to 20th-century Rabbi Isaac Klein, a male Conservative Jew ought to cover his head when in the synagogue, at prayer or sacred study, when engaging in a ritual act, and when eating.
-In the mid-19th century, Reformers led by Isaac Wise completely rejected the kippah after an altercation in which Rabbi Wise's kippah was knocked off his head.
+According to 20th-century rabbi Isaac Klein, a male Conservative Jew ought to cover his head when in the synagogue, at prayer or sacred study, when engaging in a ritual act, and when eating.
+In the mid-19th century, early Reform Jews led by Isaac Mayer Wise completely rejected the kippah after an altercation in which Wise's kippah was knocked off his head.
 Nowadays, almost all Conservative synagogues require men to wear a head covering (usually a kippah), but in Reform synagogues there is no requirement.
 However, kippot may be provided to anybody who wishes to wear them.

+The kippah was not always as widely used as it is today: Promotional images used by the Orthodox Yeshiva University show board members bareheaded as late as 1954.

 Types and variation

 In the Middle Ages in Europe, the distinctive Jewish headgear was the Jewish hat, a full hat with a brim and a central point or stalk.
 Originally used by choice among Jews to distinguish themselves, it was later made compulsory by Christian governments in some places as a discriminatory measure.
 In the early 19th century in the United States, rabbis often wore a scholar's cap (large saucer-shaped caps of cloth, like a beret) or a Chinese skullcap.
 Other Jews of this era wore black pillbox-shaped kippot.

 Often, the color and fabric of the kippah can be a sign of adherence to a specific religious movement, particularly in Israel.
 Knitted or crocheted kippot, known as kippot serugot, are usually worn by Religious Zionists and Modern Orthodox Jews.
 They also wear suede or leather kippot.
 Knitted kippot were first made in the late 1940s, and became popular after being worn by Rabbi Moshe-Zvi Neria.
 Members of most Haredi groups wear black velvet or cloth kippot.